ahmedkhalf/SimpleHttpTodo/README.md

 *A stupidly simple todo app.* Created http server from scratch using only the standard library with sockets

+## Features

+- Gracefully quits when receiving SIGINT
+- Safe against XSS attacks
+- Server-Side Rendering (SSR)
+- Tiny (less than 100 loc)

+## Non-Features

+- server does not scale
+- handles only one client at a time

 ---

 > What I cannot create, I do not understand \